University College - Undeclared

 A learning community (LC) in University College at Ohio University is a group of no more than 20 students enrolled in a common set of first-year courses.
 Each LC is designed to satisfy General Education requirements while also introducing courses related to possible majors.

-Because LCs provide so many advantages to first-year students, University College has decided to make the LC experience a defining feature of our college.
-All first-year students in University College are required to participate in a LC.
-LC course enrollment is for your first quarter only.
-With assistance from your academic advisor, you will select a different set of courses for subsequent quarters.
+Because LCs provide so many advantages to first-year students, University College requires all first-year students in University College to participate in a LC.
+LC course enrollment is for your first semester only.
+With assistance from your academic advisor, you will select a different set of courses for subsequent semesters.

 Fit within Degree Requirements